-Mailboxes and bulletin boards for teacher use are located in the Production Room in Building #1.
+Mailboxes, sign-in sheets, the scantron scanner, and bulletin boards for teacher use are located in the Production Room in Building #1.
 Each teacher will be assigned a mailbox for incoming mail, messages, memos, and attendance information.
 Mailboxes must be checked before classes start in the morning and after school.
 Students are not allowed in the Production Room to check teacher mailboxes or put items into teacher mailboxes, unless given permission from Front Desk or Administration.
 A board for union material will also be located in the Production Room.
+It is expected that all staff sign in when they arrive on campus.
+The sign-in book is located in the Production Room.

 A teacher is not to give a child medication of any kind, including Aspirin or Tylenol.
 All medications will be dispensed through the clinic.
-Students are not to have any medication with them.
-If a student is in possession of a medication a dean should be notified.
+Students are not to have any prescription medication with them.
+Students are allowed to have over-the-counter medications such as Tylenol or Advil in their possession.
+If a student is in possession of a prescription medication or a medication that raises concerns, a dean should be notified.